-Preparing and marketing your e-learning course material using Video lessons is a common practice these days, and it’s becoming more and more popular as bloggers realize that their knowledge is worth a lot of money.
+Creating eLearning course material using Video lessons is becoming more and more popular.
 So, how to sell a video course?

 The difficult part is how to create the right infrastructure to support an e-learning environment that is organized, stable, and traceable?